Kumar2007/BatgirlSurfExtension/README.md

+Idk why but thought that Batgirl surfing the ocean aka सागर; would just be awesome.

 # Batgirl for MS Edge Surf

 A custom extension that replaces the default surfer character with Batgirl in Microsoft Edge's built-in Surf game.